 But if you are okay with just one day of safari, you can stay there for one night.

 We did Boat Safari, night safari, along with 2 morning game drives and I absolutely loved Murchison.
-It’s a small National park but has a decent variety of wildlife.
+It’s a small National park but has a decent variety of wildlife and nearly 300 lions.

-Day 9: on our way to Kampala we stopped at Ziwa Thino sanctuary where the White rhino conservation work is in progress.
-I recommend this experience although the rangers seemed to be very greedy for tip (unlike any other park & we tip gently).
+Day 9: On our way to Kampala we stopped at Ziwa Rhino sanctuary where the White rhino conservation work is in progress.
+I recommend this experience although the rangers seemed to be very greedy for tip (unlike any other park & we consider we tip gently).

-We drive further, bypassed the maddening crowd of the Kampala city and headed straight to Entebe for the night’s rest.
+We drive further, bypassed the maddening crowd of the Kampala city and headed straight to Entebbe for the last night’s rest.
 We went to shop at and slept at this hotel.

-Dinner was at this place which served very hood Ygandan food as well as Biryani!
+Dinner was at this place which served very good Ugandan food as well as Biryani!

-Day 10: it’s time to say good bye to Uganda.
+Day 10: It’s time to say good bye to Uganda.
+In Entebbe we stayed at Hilton hotel near the airport.

 But dare you do that before seeing the Shoebill Stork!

 We spotted a juvenile.
-I truly enjoyed the hour long boat ride!
+I truly enjoyed the hour long boat ride on Victoria!

 10 Days in Uganda- Bwindi, Queen Elizabeth, Kibale and Murchison NP